Inline Skates and Exercise Benefits

 skates are easy to maintain.

 out.
-So if you use them 3 times a week, monthly is fine or take a look
+So if you use them 3 times a week, rotating the wheels monthly or

 for how much wear there is on the wheels.
 The bearings need to be

 too.
-I do this by removing the wheel bearings assembly and wiping the
+I do this by removing the wheel bearings assembly or casing from

-of any dirt and then spraying the entire wheel bearing assembly with
+of any dirt and then spraying the entire wheel bearing casing with

 very little dirt gets in there and it's a lot of time-consuming work.